JuliaIO/HDF5.jl/docs/src/index.md

     effect (for backward compatibility it is still recommended to **also** set the environment variable).
 Instead, proceed as described below.

 To use system-provided HDF5 binaries instead, set the preferences `libhdf5` and `libhdf5_hl`, see also [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl).
 These need to point to the local paths of the libraries `libhdf5` and `libhdf5_hl`.
-In particular, this is required if you need parallel HDF5 support, which is not provided by the `HDF5_jll` binaries.

 For example, to use HDF5 (`libhdf5-mpich-dev`) with MPI using system libraries on Ubuntu 20.04, you would run